hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 ## Conclusion

+This document describes how you can automatically configure Linux network settings with Netplan and Ansible on Ubuntu 22.04 LTS.
+After presenting an example network and configuration, an Ansible Role is shown that contains the installation and configuration tasks as well as templates.
+The tasks use the templates together with Ansible variables to create the network configuration.
+Finally, an Ansible Playbook is used with the `ansible-playbook` command to run the tasks and, thus, configure the network settings on all hosts.
+All sections contain configuration or code examples you can use as a basis for your own setup.
+Also, you can find links to the code and configuration examples in the appendix below.

 ## Appendix: Code

 You can find the Ansible role and playbook as well as the configuration of both